How to Build Confidence in a Toxic Work Environment

 So unless there’s an imminent change of management, your best bet is to cut ties and move on.
 Sometimes you don’t realise how bad things really are – until you move somewhere better, and feel your confidence at work suddenly rejuvenated.

-Build your self-esteem.
+3. Build back your self-esteem.

 When you're ready, 3 ways to work with me...